Aliases for CYP3A5 Gene

 CYP3A5 (Cytochrome P450, Family 3, Subfamily A, Polypeptide 5) is a Protein Coding gene.
-Diseases associated with CYP3A5 include engraftment syndrome and tacrolimus dose selection.
+Diseases associated with CYP3A5 include tacrolimus dose selection and engraftment syndrome.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include electron carrier activity and heme binding.
 An important paralog of this gene is CYP4F12.

 UniProtKB/Swiss-Prot for CYP3A5 Gene